Parcel-NExT/Parcel_NExT/Parcel Open Standard/README.md

 The core aspect of this standard is **graph behavior compatibility**, which refers to and contains directly **user-authored contents**, while all frontend and backends are generally tolerant and free-for-all-kinds-of-implementations.
 In general, any successful Parcel implementation should have a super lightweight, fast and efficient core engine, versatile backend services, and very heavy and powerful and intelligent frontend.

+## Premise: High-Level Design Goal

+The goal of Parcel is to drastically improve data analysis efficiency by introducing a lower or zero entry barrier while at the same time fostering high solution maintainability.
+It's our goal to introduce a new role named "Technical Analyst" into the industry, bridging between traditional analysts and tool/engine/software developers.
+It's parallel to artist-technical artist-developer relation in VFX and game industry.
+Conceptually, (in terms of abstraction level) Parcel sits between Python/MATLAB and Excel.

+Parcel is intended for non-programmers while with a focus to "technical-design" perspective.
+The main problem it tries to solve is for teams with very liquid personnel and a need for maintainable automated software solutions without the involvement of strong IT support.

+~~The major inspiration for Parcel is Houdini, along with many other node-based content editing tools.
+Due to the nature of 2D graphical node-based representation, Parcel's data is inherently unfriendly to version control and maybe subject to potential limits in scalability - however this problem is alleviated internally through unique asset ID per document; Even so, it's recognized that for those well versed in the art of programming, it might be more efficient to write well-organized codes instead of using Parcel for sophisticated software solutions.~~

+## Topics

+* Typical Implementation Architecture
+* File Format
+* File Sections

 ## Parcel Solution Architecture

 A typical parcel implementation includes an editor, an execution engine, and a graph description.